Vietnam.vn - Nền tảng quảng bá Việt Nam

 What advantages for Vietnam?

 "Vietnam can absolutely use the rare earth "trump card" to exchange and seek early opportunities to join the strategic material supply chain with major partners.
-To narrow the trade surplus, we can promote exploitation cooperation with the US and import machinery from there.
+To narrow the trade surplus, we can promote mining cooperation with the US and import machinery from there.
 We are having a strategy to develop the semiconductor industry, so this is the final stage that we need to overcome to promote the construction of a semiconductor industry that will soon take shape and become a block," Mr. Dong analyzed.

 Dr. Nguyen Minh Tuan also agreed: Currently, the US government still aims to bring the rare earth mining and processing industry back to the country, but it must still ensure environmental safety regulations in mining and separating rare earths.
-In the short term, when there is no new rare earth separation technology, it is certain that the US will promote partnerships to supply rare earths outside of China.
-This will be an opportunity for other countries with the potential to supply rare earths in the world, including Vietnam.
+In the short term, when there is no new rare earth separation technology, it is certain that the US will promote partnerships in supplying rare earths outside of China.
+This will be an opportunity for other countries with potential to supply rare earths in the world, including Vietnam.

 "The US always has a need for rare earths to supply its semiconductor industry, so signing agreements with countries with potential for rare mineral resources when there is an opportunity is inevitable.
 Currently, Vietnam and the US have upgraded their comprehensive strategic partnership, bringing a series of US technology enterprises to Vietnam, proving that the US government recognizes our potential in the supply chain.
 Therefore, with the "trump card" of rare earths, Vietnam needs to promote cooperation with large US technology corporations in exploiting and transferring rare earth separation technology to promote the development of the semiconductor industry," he noted.

 More specifically, Dr. Nguyen Minh Tuan said that Vietnam needs to soon find a rare earth separation technology suitable for rare earth ores to hold the "trump card", promoting the opportunity to accelerate the important semiconductor industry that the Government has put forward.
-According to him, there are a number of points to note to effectively promote the potential and advantages of Vietnam.
-Firstly, the granting of a license to exploit rare earths must be accompanied by a license confirming the ownership of rare earth separation technology.
+According to him, there are some points to note to effectively promote the potential and advantages of Vietnam.
+First, the granting of a license to exploit rare earths must be accompanied by a license confirming the ownership of rare earth separation technology.
 Thanks to that, in order to avoid loss of resources, this measure will minimize the exploitation and sale of raw rare earths at cheap prices.

 Second, the inspection and supervision of rare earth mining needs to be carried out regularly, with strong sanctions for violations.
 Third, it is necessary to expand cooperation with experts from other countries, especially the US and European countries, to improve the ability to find suitable rare earth separation technology for rare earth ores in Vietnam.
 Fourth, the US is continuing to expand its rare earth suppliers outside of China, this is an opportunity for Vietnam to promote cooperation to transfer rare earth separation technology to Vietnam...